Ed-Fi-Alliance-OSS/Ed-Fi-Analytics-Middle-Tier/docs/installation.md

 .\EdFi.AnalyticsMiddleTier.Console.exe -c "Server=.;Database=EdFi_Glendale;Trusted_connection=true" -o Indexes EWS
 ```

-For SqlServer, if you need to send secure connections, you can include the parameter Encrypt=True.
-AMT defaults to Encrypt=false.
+For SqlServer, if you need to send secure connections, you can include the parameter `Encrypt=True` in the
+connection string.
+AMT defaults to `Encrypt=false`.

 ## Next Steps